 Socket Error 10060 generally indicates that whatever is trying to connect to the destination server has timed out.
-This error usually comes up on your e-mail clients, or when you try to access websites.
-Now, it can time out for many reasons but with e-mail clients, it is usually the port and settings and with websites, it may be that the website is down if you are able to access other websites and not one, or the website may have blocked you.
+This error usually appears in e-mail clients or when attempting to access websites.
+Now, timeouts can occur for many reasons, but for e-mail clients, it is often due to the port and settings, whereas for websites, possible reasons include the website being down, or the website blocking your access if you can visit other websites but not a specific one.

-In this guide, i will be focusing on this specific error in relation to e-mail clients such as “Outlook & Windows Live Mail” because these are the clients most commonly affected since the users are required to usually enter the settings manually.
-Personally, i will never suggest anyone to use Outlook or Windows Live Mail because the support is limited, and the errors are tons.
-I’ll tell you which one i would suggest at the end of this guide.
+In this guide, I will be focusing on this specific error in relation to email clients such as “Outlook & Windows Live Mail” because these are the clients most commonly affected since users are usually required to enter the settings manually.
+Personally, I would never suggest anyone use Outlook or Windows Live Mail because the support is limited, and there are numerous errors.
+I’ll tell you which one I would suggest at the end of this guide.

-Make sure that you are only running one anti-virus software, and not two.
-If there are two, then uninstall one because you do not need two, as they mean that two programs could be scanning a single connection/file which will result in it blocking; hence the time out error.
+Ensure that you are only running one anti-virus software, not two.
+If there are two, uninstall one, as you do not need both.
+Two programs scanning a single connection or file could lead to blocking and result in a timeout error.

-Next, call your ISP and ask them the following details:
+Next, call your ISP and ask them for the following details:

-1. If it is Windows Live Mail, right click the account from the left pane and select Properties.
+1. If it is Windows Live Mail, right-click the account in the left pane and select ‘Properties.’

-2. Check the Advanced Tab for port settings, make sure they are what is suggested by the ISP and the General Tab for the server addresses.
-Click Apply/OK if you have made changes.
+2. Check the Advanced tab for port settings, and ensure they match the ISP’s suggestions, as well as the General tab for server addresses.
+Click Apply/OK if you have made any changes.

-see image below for port settings, which is the same for both the Windows Live Mail and Outlook.
+See the image below for port settings, which are the same for both Windows Live Mail and Outlook.

-4. Ensure server settings from the other tabs.
+4. Ensure that the server settings from the other tabs are correct.

-As discussed above, my suggested and favorite e-mail client is Thunderbird.
-It is free and open source, a large community of users supporting it and a huge number of plug-ins and add-ons.
+As discussed above, my suggested and favorite email client is Thunderbird.
+It is free and open source, has a large community of users supporting it, and offers a huge number of plug-ins and add-ons.

-When you first install it, setting up e-mails is super easy.
+When you first install it, setting up emails is extremely easy.
 It fetches all the settings by itself.